icon-project/icon-service/docs/dapp_guide-en.md

 Functions decorated with `@external` can be called from outside the contract.
 These functions are registered on the exportable API list.
 Any attempt to call a non-external function from outside the contract will fail.
-If a function is decorated with readonly parameters, i.e., `@external(readonly=True)`, the function will have read-only access to the state DB.
-This is similar to view keyward in Solidity.
+If a function is decorated with 'readonly' parameters, i.e., `@external(readonly=True)`, the function will have read-only access to the state DB.
+This is similar to view keyword in Solidity.
 If the read-only external function is also decorated with `@payable`, the function call will fail.
 Duplicate declaration of `@external` will raise IconScoreException on import time.

 #### payable decorator (@payable)
 Only functions with `@payable` decorator are permitted to transfer icx coins.
-Transfering 0 icx is accceptable.
+Transferring 0 icx is acceptable.
 If msg.value (icx) is passed to non-payable function, the call will fail.

 #### eventlog decorator (@eventlog)